Quality of antenatal care and associated factors among pregnant women in East Africa using Demographic and Health Surveys: A multilevel analysis |

 Methods:

 A secondary data analysis was done using Demographic and Health Survey data of six East African Countries from 2008 to 2018.
 A total of 46,656 women who gave birth in the 5 years preceding the survey were included in this study.
 A multilevel mixed-effect logistic regression model was fitted.
-Variables with a p-value?0.05 were declared as significant factors associated with the quality of antenatal care.
+Variables with a p-value?

 Web: |